testsmt/yinyang/README.md

 Stress-testing SMT Solvers
 -------------
 1. **Get SMT-LIB 2 benchmarks**.
 Edit `scripts/SMT-LIB-clone.sh` to select the logics for testing.
 Run `./scripts/SMT-LIB-clone.sh` to download the corresponding SMT-LIB 2 benchmarks.
-Alternatively you can download benchmarks directly form the SMT-LIB website [[1]](http://smtlib.cs.uiowa.edu/benchmarks.shtml) or supply your own benchmarks.
+Alternatively you can download benchmarks directly form the [SMT-LIB website](http://smtlib.cs.uiowa.edu/benchmarks.shtml) or supply your own benchmarks.

 2. **Get and build SMT solvers** for testing.
-State-of-the-art SMT solvers that accept the SMT-LIB 2 format [[2]](http://smtlib.cs.uiowa.edu/solvers.shtml).
+State-of-the-art [SMT solvers supporting the SMT-LIB 2 format](http://smtlib.cs.uiowa.edu/solvers.shtml).

 3. **Run Yin-Yang** on the benchmarks e.g. with Z3 and CVC4.
 ```bash